["learn"]

 Texture-wise, single malt whiskies often possess a silky and well-rounded mouthfeel that complements the cocktail’s other components.
 Visually, single malt whisky adds an inviting amber hue to the Old Fashioned, setting the stage for an elegant and sophisticated presentation.

 When selecting a single malt whisky for your Old Fashioned, consider the flavor profile that best aligns with your preferences.
-Whether you’re drawn to the fruity notes of Highland malts or the smoky character of Islay expressions, aim for a single malt that offers a balanced flavor profile.
+Choose a single malt that offers a balanced flavor profile, regardless of your preference for the fruity notes of Highland malts or the smoky character of Islay expressions.

 Blended whiskey